 Whatever your lounge style, know that Disney World has dozens of them, all themed to certain areas or resorts.
 As such, you’re sure to find one you love.
 Why not make it a goal on your Adult-Only Disney Trip to explore them and find your favorite?

-Find the Best Disney Coffee
+Find the Best Coffee at Disney

-We are Disney coffee junkies.
-Really, we are.
-We’re always looking for the Best Coffee at Walt Disney World, and while we have plenty of coffee options at home, nothing beat Starbucks at Walt Disney World.
+Of course you can also find Starbucks at Walt Disney World, in each park and at Disney Springs.
 That said, we love taking our chances on new coffee drinks around the parks and resorts as they show up.
 And while we’re usually up for waiting in coffee lines, kid’s typically aren’t.
 So, why not take this Adult-Only Disney Trip as an opportunity to find new favorites?
+If so you can head to the new Carousel Coffee counter at Disney’s Boardwalk Inn for Joffrey’s favorites and specialty drinks to get started.

-Take the Disney Walking Paths
+Stroll the Disney Walking Paths

 Walt Disney World is covered in walking paths, with opportunities for a morning run or stroll to the parks.
 With kids in tow, chances of leisurely walks take a back seat to a busier schedule.
 But, on an Adult Only Disney trip, that doesn’t have to be the case!
 It’s time to indulge in those things you typically wouldn’t find time for with kids.
 With so many Walking Paths at Walt Disney World, be sure to stroll the ones at your resort, and those that lead to the parks.
 Depending on where you stay, you may have paths that connect resorts, which allows for even more exploring on your trip.